ionous/tell/README.md

 * **Document**: a collection containing a single **value**.
 * **Sequences**: aka lists: an ordered series of one or more **values**.
 * **Mappings**: aka ordered dictionaries: relates **keys** to **values**.

+The individual elements of a sequence, and pairs of key-values in a mapping are called the "terms" of the collection.

 ### Documents
 Documents are most often text files.
 UTF8, no byte order marks.